maltaisn/recurpickerlib/README.md

 - Thanks to [bezysoftware](https://github.com/bezysoftware) for translating to 5 languages.

 ## Translations
 The library is available in 17 languages.
 If you make a translation please send a pull request!
+The library can also be translated via the [project on Crowdin](https://crowdin.com/project/recurpickerlib).
 There are comments in the default strings.xml to help with specific translation requirements.
 Note that v2 introduced some strings and current translations may not be 100% accurate.